Apple's AI Mulligan: Why the Delayed Siri Could Still Win

 What LLM Siri Will Look Like

-Expected Capabilities (Spring 2026)
+Expected Capabilities (September 2026)

-Based on Apple's announcements and patents:
+Based on Apple's announcements, the June 2026 preview, and patents:

 | Capability | Description |